Dead River Park Hiking Review

 Thonotosassa, FL 33592

 Dead River Park is located at 15098 Dead River Road in Thonotosassa, FL.
 There is a $2.00 entrance fee.
 The park is made up of 21 acres that border the Hillsborough River and is one of the more scenic hikes in Central/Western Florida.
 Dead River Park is part of the Southwest Florida Water Management District.
 Dead River Road, the entrance to the trailhead is 2 miles long but makes for a scenic entrance.
 Vehicles are allowed to use the entrance road on Friday, Saturday and Sunday.
 All other days, visitors can bike or hike the road to the trailhead.

 The Hillsborough River runs parallel with the trail.
 The river has been active for 27,000 years and settlers have inhabited this area for 12,000 to 15,000 years now.

 It was a quiet day in regards to seeing wildlife on this hike.
-I ran across a group of very large feral pig but they all ran from me when they saw me coming their direction.
+I ran across a group of feral pig but they all ran from me when they saw me coming to their direction.
 They have done a lot of rooting along the trail.